Esophageal motility disorders: Clinical manifestations, diagnosis, and management

 - Medical University of South Carolina

 Esophageal motility is considered abnormal if motility findings exceed two standard deviations from those found in a large group of normal subjects .
 While the clinical implications of some esophageal motility disorders such as achalasia are clear, there is considerable controversy concerning the clinical implications of other esophageal motility abnormalities found on esophageal manometry testing and whether they cause or explain the patient's symptoms.

 This topic will review the pathophysiology, clinical features, diagnosis, and management of three specific abnormal esophageal motility patterns: diffuse (distal) esophageal spasm (DES), and the hypercontracting esophageal motility disorders of hypertensive peristalsis (nutcracker esophagus) and hypertensive lower esophageal sphincter (LES).
 The pathophysiology, clinical features, and management of achalasia and the evaluation and management of chest pain of esophageal origin are discussed separately.
-(See "Pathophysiology and etiology of achalasia" and "Clinical manifestations and diagnosis of achalasia" and "Overview of the treatment of achalasia" and "Evaluation of the adult with chest pain of esophageal origin".)
+(See "Pathophysiology and etiology of achalasia" and "Achalasia: Pathogenesis, clinical manifestations, and diagnosis" and "Overview of the treatment of achalasia" and "Evaluation of the adult with chest pain of esophageal origin".)

 Esophageal motility disorders may occur as isolated phenomena (primary) or associated with other diseases (secondary) (table 1 and table 2).
 Using conventional esophageal manometry, primary esophageal abnormalities are classified as achalasia and other abnormal motility patterns and further subclassified into those with hypercontracting, hypocontracting, or discoordinated motility (table 1).